 3. GTmetrix

-Getting a registered account for the best website speed testing tool on GTmetrix will significantly enhance your page speed for a detailed insight into your site’s performance.
-GTmetrix provides in-depth information on the overall performance, speed, timings, and more factors relating to your website’s responsiveness.
+Getting a registered account for the best website speed testing tool on GTmetrix will significantly enhance your page speed and provide detailed insight into your site’s performance.
+GTmetrix provides in-depth information on overall performance, speed, timings, and other factors relating to your website’s responsiveness.

 Other than that, GTmetrix suggests solutions for your page’s problems, helping to make it both more responsive and user-friendly.